Running a successful private practice requires much more than just clinical experience.

 You also need to know how to manage an ideal client load.

-We’re going to show that with the right strategy (and a few helpful tools), it can be a simple and stress-free process.
+We will show that with the right strategy (and a few helpful tools), it can be a simple and stress-free process.

-How do you effectively manage your caseload?
+How do you manage your caseload?

 1. Identify what your ideal schedule would look like